amroc pro

 See my room modes article for tips on interpreting the red and blue visualizations.

-Full Mode Calculation
+Purchase Full Mode Calculation

 Analyzing only the first 5 modes is often insufficient, as acoustic problems usually extend to higher frequencies.